-Now open to the public, the Guam Museum takes visitors on a journey of the island and its people.
+The Guam Museum takes visitors on a journey of the island and its people.
 When you enter the building, you’ll see a dramatic façade of an open book, pulling visitors through exhibits featuring graphics, custom content, and audio-visual treatments.
 These culminate in a theater room with a 180-degree, curved-screen blending video from three projectors.

 The team for this project also took pains to use authentic materials for the build.
 For example, bamboo shoots support graphics printed on Plyboo, a bamboo plywood product.

 Honoring the nearly century-old wishes of Dr. Sablan and others, we worked to bring the rich history of Guam to life.
 The President of the Department of Chamorro Affairs, Johnny Sablan, notes of the museum, “When you go into the permanent exhibit, you will see [their] journey.”